 Açores DMO is the entity responsible for the Sustainability Management of the Azores Tourist Destination.
 Under the aegis of the Government of the Azores and the Regional Secretariat for Transport, Tourism and Energy, the main function of the DMO is to coordinate sustainability efforts and initiatives, acting as a stimulus for the development of sustainable tourism with partners in the public and private sectors.

 The commitment is to ensure that the development of the destination is supported in the sustainable development goals in the context of Agenda 2030 and is applicable to all initiatives and actions of tourism in the Azores, as well as the DMO and its collaborators.

 The initiatives of the Azores DMO will be coordinated with the population, with members of the private sector and the public sector, both municipal and various departments of the Regional government, as well as associations and NGO´s.

-Plan, organize, implement and supervise the certification process of the sustainable tourist destination, following the standard of EarthCheck, a certification body accredited by the Global Sustainable Tourism Council, based on the guiding principles of UNWTO and Sustainable development goals.
+Plan, organize, implement and supervise the certification process of the sustainable tourist destination, following the criteria of EarthCheck, a member certified by the Global Sustainable Tourism Council, based on the guiding principles of UNWTO and Sustainable development goals.

 To consult, involve and educate local communities, partners and economic agents of the tourism value chain in decision-making related to the management of the sustainable development of the Azores destination.

-Set of 11 sustainable commitments and 51 actions, duly articulated with the various regional secretariats of the Government of the Azores.
+A set of 23 sustainable commitments and 132 actions, duly articulated with the various regional secretariats of the Government of the Azores.